What Is a Commercial Loan?

 Show source

-What kinds of companies take out commercial loans?
+What are commercial loans?